dsuszek/pjatk-suml/README.md

-## LAB004 - Streamlit Translator app
+## LAB005 - Titanic prediction model

 In order to start the application, activate the virtual environment in your console by: